-While the overall narrative on the importance of the release of SimCity 2000 might be a bit less impactful nowadays, it was a gamechanger, perhaps even more so than the original title.
-After its resounding success, Maxis seemed to be struggling to find a market for the remainder of their software library.
+While the overall narrative on the importance of the release of SimCity 2000 might be a bit less impactful nowadays, it was a gamechanger, perhaps even more so than the original title, SimCopter?
+Well definitely less so.
+After the resounding success of its city builder, Maxis seemed to be struggling to find a market for the remainder of their software library.
 Their line of “SIM” titles, ever since the beginning, didn’t appear to adhere to any particular overall philosophy.

 Their later titles seemed all over the place, with SimTower first released in Japan by OpenBook then Maxis subsequently converting it for PC and consoles.
 SimTown, in 1995, was developed internally as a simplified city building title but saw little to no success.
 By 1996 things were financially coming to a head, management ordered internal development to pump out as many titles as possible within the year.
 Sim Park and Sim Golf both came out in the same year and barely made an impression on the gaming public.
 It was, then, Will Wright’s turn to develop and release a title before the end of the year.